-Our global fondness of turmeric has been steadily turning into a full-blown obsession since we took our first sip of a golden milk latte way back in 2016.
+Our fondness of turmeric has been steadily turning into a full-blown obsession since we took our first sip of a golden milk latte way back in 2016.
 Yes, this wonderful spice has even made espresso free lattes popular.

 But in all seriousness turmeric is no longer only connected to delicious Indian cuisine, instead it has made its way into every aspect of our daily routine, from calming upset stomachs, health supplements, clearing up acne and even whitening our teeth.
 With turmeric being one of the most studied herbs throughout science its benefits are astonishing.

 So, why don’t we dive right in and get the low down on this vibrant spice.

 What is Turmeric?

 Turmeric powder is harvested from the root of a ginger found in Southeast Asia called Curcuma zedoaria.
 The chemical compound found in the root called curcumin is the molecule that gives the powder its distinctive bright yellow colour and is an extremely potent anti-inflammatory.
 Turmeric is also antibacterial, reduces pigmentation, treats stretch marks and not to mention, a very tasty addition to a dish.
 And that’s only the beginning of what this spice can provide.

 Turmeric’s health and beauty benefits have been used for hundreds of years in the Eastern cultures from cooking, to making homemade face masks.
 Curcumin is so powerful that there is truly nothing this spice can’t fix.
 It is in recent years that the Western cultures have discovered the hidden wonders of this beauty potion and today you are able to find turmeric in various skincare products such as, serums, cleansers, toners, face masks and many more.